 What is Tarot?
 A Grounded Guide for Beginners

-What is tarot?
-Tarot cards have a rich history that dates back to the 15th century in Europe; an even earlier appearance date is also possible.
-Tarot guide for beginners.
+Tarot cards have a rich history dating back to the 15th century in Europe; an even earlier appearance is also possible.

 TAROT EDUCATION